Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 Directions:

-1. Pair with another table.
+1. Pair with another table
 2. One table is the Microsoft team and the other table is the customer
 3. The Microsoft team presents their proposed solution to the customer
 4. The customer makes one of the objections from the list of objections